dmbarbour/glas/glas-src/language-g0/README.md

 ## Top Level

 The top-level of a g0 file consists of imports, definitions, assertions, and export declarations.
-Simple line comments are also supported.
+Simple line comments are also supported but skipped by the parser.

         # comments start with # and run to end of line.